Restif1975/bel-compiler/README.md

 will produce two files:

-- test.ebel
-- test.elc

-test.ebel is test.bel with Bel macros expanded. test.elc is test.ebel compiled to Emacs Lisp bytecode.
+- test.ebel, with Bel macros expanded
+- test.elc, the corresponding Emacs Lisp bytecode.

 To run the compiled file: